Table of Contents

 runtime "ruby" stack "ruby-2.1" exec "hello_worker.rb"

-*default language version if a specific "stack" is not declared in .worker file
+*default stack loading when a "stack" option is not declared in .worker file

 Note: It may be possible to update the language by adding related deb packages to your worker although you should go this route only if necessary.
 Use of earlier versions, especially major versions, may run into difficulties.